-Memphis came out in a full-court press to start the game, causing a lot of turnovers and allowing them to build a decisive lead.
+Memphis came out in a full-court press to start the game causing a lot of turnovers and allowing them to build a quick lead.
 Before the Pirates knew what hit them they were down by double digits.

-Luckily they came out flying, putting up 16 points in the first four minutes of the half behind a string of three pointers from Bowden and Sampson.
+Luckily they came out flying and put up 16 points in the first four minutes of the half after a string of three pointers from Shamarr Bowden and Robert Sampson.

-Scoring leaders for the Pirates included: Bowden with 11 pts, Paul with 10 pts and 7 assists, Kemp with 11 pts and 5 rebound, and Robert Sampson with his average of 10 points 9 rebounds.
+Scoring leaders for the Pirates included: Shamarr Bowden with 11 pts, Miguel Paul with 10 pts and 7 assists, Maurice Kemp with 11 pts and 5 rebounds, and Robert Sampson with his average of 10 points 9 rebounds.

 ECU continues Conference USA play against UCF at home Jan 12.
 Tip-off is set 7 p.m.